-Comparing potential evapotranspiration to actual rainfall data can provide a window into the water balance in an area.
-During months when more rain falls than potentially evapotranspirates, there will be a water surplus.
+Comparing potential evapotranspiration to actual rainfall data (precipitation) can provide a window into part of the water budget for a particular area.
+During months when more rain falls than potentially evapotranspirates, there will be a water surplus between those budget components.
 During months when less rain falls than potentially evapotranspirates, there will be a water deficit.
 Calculating these data is an important part of studying climate and droughts.

 - Transpiration – The process in which water is lost to the atmosphere as water vapor through a plant’s leaves.

 - Evaporation – The process in which water is lost to the atmosphere as water vapor from the ground and exposed water.